gbenroscience/layman/README.md

 content without having to create additional xml files, or having to learn the syntax of android xml.
 In **_layman_**, no new xml files are created.

+Modular design has also been added, with the addition of client-side includes for `tags > 0.1.1`.

 #### NOTE:

 `layman.js` includes a merge of original project files with the following files(**with attribution)**,